All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Matrix metalloproteinase (MMP) regulation.
 GHK-Cu modulates MMPs, the enzymes that break down and remodel the extracellular matrix during healing.
 Proper MMP balance ensures that old damaged tissue is efficiently removed while new tissue is protected.

 Antioxidant activity.
-The copper ion in GHK-Cu has antioxidant properties that protect healing tissue from oxidative damage, which is elevated during the inflammatory phase of repair.
+The copper ion in GHK-Cu has antioxidant properties that protect healing tissue from oxidative damage, which is improved during the inflammatory phase of repair.

 How It Works in Practice